-There has also been a tendency for the Government to accelerate the introduction of measures; besides its pre-emptive strike with DPT, discussed in question 10.1, the Government rushed through a corporate interest restriction (question 3.7) whereas the report on BEPS Action 4 had recommended that reasonable time be given to entities to restructure existing financing arrangements before interest restriction rules come into effect.
+There has also been a tendency for the Government to accelerate the introduction of measures; besides its pre-emptive strike with DPT, discussed in question 10.1, the Government rushed through a corporate interest restriction (question 3.7), whereas the report on BEPS Action 4 had recommended that reasonable time be given to entities to restructure existing financing arrangements before interest restriction rules come into effect.

-10.3 Does your jurisdiction support public Country-by-Country Reporting (CBCR)?
+10.4 Does your jurisdiction support Country-by-Country Reporting (CBCR) being made available to the public?

-The Government has previously spoken out in favour of public CBCR, though the OECD has subsequently expressed concern that it would do more harm than good if only some jurisdictions require public reporting, and there is a lack of consistency in what has to be reported.
-The Government has said it is disappointed with the lack of progress towards international agreement on public reporting and, while the UK legislation contains a power to switch on public reporting, this is unlikely to be used before a multilateral agreement is reached.
+The Government has spoken out in favour of public CBCR, though the OECD has subsequently expressed concern that it would do more harm than good if only some jurisdictions require public reporting and there is a lack of consistency in what has to be reported.
+The UK legislation contains a power to switch on public reporting but this is unlikely to be used before a multilateral agreement is in place.

-10.4 Does your jurisdiction maintain any preferential tax regimes such as a patent box?
+10.5 Does your jurisdiction maintain any preferential tax regimes such as a patent box?